mattxwang/lowkey/_posts/2016-03-23-shoot-for-the-stars.markdown

 And, this doesn't even include everything else Starbucks sells, such as Bistro Boxes, pastries, coffee mugs, and coffee grinds.
 All in all, this seems like a great change for most Starbucks visitors.

-Don't believe me?
-Try out [this little plugin]({{site.baseurl}}/scripts/starbucks-rewards/) and tell me whether or not you believe me.

 Happy Caramelized Honey Latté Season!